-This action continues Metropolitan's Water Standby Charge (Standby Charge) at a rate ranging from \$5.00 to \$14.20 for each acre or parcel (if less than an acre) of nonexempt real property within the service area of member agencies that have elected since fiscal year 1993/94 to pay all or a portion of their Readiness-to-Serve (RTS) Charge obligation through the Standby Charge.
-The Standby Charge has been collected for those agencies at rates that do not exceed the rates set in fiscal year 1993/94.
+This action continues the Standby Charge at a rate ranging from \$5.00 to \$14.20 per year for each acre or parcel (if less than an acre) of nonexempt real property within the service area of member agencies that have elected since fiscal year (FY) 1993/94 to pay all or a portion of their Readiness-to-Serve (RTS) Charge obligation through the Standby Charge.
+The Standby Charge has been collected for those agencies at rates that do not exceed the rates set in FY 1993/94.
 Continuance of the Standby Charge generates funds that are applied against the participating member agencies' RTS Charge obligation.